Where to stay in Nicaragua?

 Staying on the islands of Nicaragua (Corn Islands)

-The Corn Islands (Corn Islands) are one of the best options if you’re looking for a peaceful Caribbean vibe, with beautiful beaches, warm water, and a very relaxed pace.
+The Corn Islands are one of the best options if you’re looking for a peaceful Caribbean vibe, with beautiful beaches, warm water, and a very relaxed pace.
 People come here to unwind, snorkel, enjoy the sea, and live a few days out of time.
 Of course, accommodation options are more limited than on the mainland.
 It’s best to book in advance, especially in high season, to avoid unpleasant surprises.

-Staying on the continent (mainland)
+Staying on the mainland

 Inland Nicaragua mainly attracts travelers looking for variety: colonial cities, volcanoes, lakes, hikes, and wide-open landscapes.
-One thing’s for sure, you won’t get bored !
+One thing’s for sure: you won’t get bored!
 In fact, there are many accommodations, from small city hotels to lodges in the heart of nature.
 This itinerary is ideal for a more active and complete stay, often as a complement to an island stop.

-The main areas where to stay in Nicaragua
+The main areas to stay in Nicaragua

 Corn Islands